-Laura van Sant has submitted a request to amend the text of the Land Use Ordinance to create an exception to the .2 footcandle requirement for outdoor lighting in the B-1(c) and B-1(g) and to reduce the parking space length from 19 to 18 feet ($Attachment\ D$).
-The current requirements are specified in Sections 15-243 (a) and 15-293(d) of the Land Use Ordinance ($Attachment\ E$).
-A draft ordinance that responds to this request has been prepared ($Attachment\ C$).
+Summary of the request.
+The request seeks an exception to the .2 footcandle requirement for outdoor lighting in the B-1(c) and B-1(g) and to reduce the parking space length from 19 to 18 feet (Attachment D).
+The current requirements are specified in Sections 15-243 (a) and 15-293(d) of the Land Use Ordinance (Attachment E).
+A draft ordinance that responds to this request has been prepared (Attachment C).

-Summary of existing and proposed ordinance provisions
+Existing and proposed ordinance provisions